nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 [<p align="center"><img src="img/image7.png" width="40%"></p>][def]

 Next, we need to deploy our contract.
-To do this, go to the appropriate tab, connect a metamask wallet and click the **Deploy** button.
+To do this, go to the appropriate tab, connect a Metamask wallet, and click the **Deploy** button.

 [<p align="center"><img src="img/image8.png" width="40%"></p>][def]

-We need to pay gas taxes to deploy a contract.
+We need to pay gas fees to deploy a contract.
 Next, we can refer to the methods of our contract.

 [<p align="center"><img src="img/image9.png" width="60%"></p>][def]

-Let's take the ipfs hash of the previously created ticket1_metadata.json file
+Let's take the IPFS hash of the previously created ticket1_metadata.json file

 > bafkreicqgnqvugovq5vkjsekxr3cn5rjf5s5qdy7g5ne4tn5ahees4cd4a.

-Link to the pinata gateway will be
+The link to the pinata gateway will be

 > https://gateway.pinata.cloud/ipfs/bafkreicqgnqvugovq5vkjsekxr3cn5rjf5s5qdy7g5ne4tn5ahees4cd4a